 Who this program is for

-Teens BJJ is open to all experience levels, from complete beginners to teens with previous martial arts or BJJ experience.
+Teens BJJ is open to all experience levels — complete beginners are welcome, and experienced teens will still be challenged.

 This program is a great fit for teens who:

-Enjoy learning new skills in a structured setting
+Enjoy learning skills in a clear, structured way

-Are interested in self-defense, fitness, or long-term skill development
+Are interested in self-defence, fitness, or long-term progression

 How classes work